frankframework/frank-manual/docs/source/deploying/properties.rst

 are case insensitive.
 There are different ways to set properties, which is the subject of section :ref:`deploymentConfigureProperties`.
 This section focuses on the impact of setting properties.
-First, any string can be used as a property name and its value can be used within a Frank.
+First, any key can be used as a property name and its value can be used within a Frank.
 Second, some properties also change the way the frank!framework operates.

 Properties in Frank configurations
 ----------------------------------

-Any string can be used as a property name.
+Any key, which is a case-insensitive string of letters and dots, can be used as a property name.
 Consider for example the following adapter:

 .. code-block:: XML